 Ever since I could remember, I craved the intimacy, the connection, the safety that comes from being a lover.
 But nobody taught me how to love.
 Funny, isn’t it?
-School doesn't teach us what we need the most.
+Schools didn't teach us what we need the most.

-So I learned the hard way: through heartbreaks and tears.
+So I learned the hard way: through heart breaks and failures.

 I started dating when I was 14.
 Had my first boyfriend when I was 16.
 I was in and out of many serious relationships and short-lived flings for years and years.
 I fall in and out of love.
 It hurt stronger with each fall.

 There were times when I thought I'd lost hope, I vowed to be single for the rest of my life.
 But there was something in me that refused to give up...